el-ev/el-ev/README.md

 - 👋 Hi there!
 - 🎓 I'm currently an undergraduate student at some random university in China.
 - 🚀 I can use C, C++, C#, Java, Python and Rust at some extent.
-- 🌱 I'm currently learning Haskell and Typescript.
+- 🌱 I'm currently learning Haskell and TypeScript.

 📫 **Get in Touch**
 - Feel free to reach out to me for collaborations, learning together, or just for a chat about programming!